SOFIE-project/Privacy-and-Data-Sovereignty/doc/Data-Sovereignty.md

 ### Architecture Overview

 The architecture of the data sovereignty module is illustrated in Figure 1.
-It is composed of a resource owner, that defines access control policies, the PDS authorization server, that generates access tokens to legitimate client, and Clients that provide authorization grants to receive access tokens.
+It is composed of a resource owner that defines access control policies, the PDS authorization server that generates access tokens to legitimate client, and Clients that provide authorization grants to receive access tokens.

 ![Figure1](pds.png)
-Figure 1: The  Data Sovereignty module.
+*Figure 1: The  Data Sovereignty module.*

 ### Relation with SOFIE
 The Data Sovereignty module is part of SOFIE's [PDS](https://github.com/SOFIE-project/Privacy-and-Data-Sovereignty) component.
-PDS is used by SOFIE's [Energy data exchange](https://media.voog.com/0000/0042/0957/files/sofie-onepager-energy-exchange_final.pdf) and [Food supply chain](https://media.voog.com/0000/0042/0957/files/sofie-onepager-food_final.pdf) pilots in order to implement access control over the shared energy data.
+PDS is used by SOFIE's [Energy data exchange](https://media.voog.com/0000/0042/0957/files/sofie-onepager-energy-exchange_final.pdf) and [Food supply chain](https://media.voog.com/0000/0042/0957/files/sofie-onepager-food_final.pdf) pilots.

 More information about this component and its relation to the SOFIE project can be found in [D2.5 Federation Framework, SOFIE deliverable](https://media.voog.com/0000/0042/0957/files/SOFIE_D2.5-Federation_Framework%2C_2nd_version.pdf)